kurttheviking/orchard-js/README.md

 };
 ```

-### Removing data
+### Evicting data

-Orchard provides two methods to remove data from the cache prior to natural expiration.
+Orchard provides two methods for removing data from the cache prior to natural expiration.

-**cache.evict(key || keyConfigurationArray)**
+**cache.prune(key || keyConfigurationArray)**

-`evict` will attempt to [DEL](http://redis.io/commands/del) a key from the cache.
-Alternatively, `evict` accepts a key configuration array (as described above, where each element is resolved then concatenated using `:`).
+`prune` will attempt to [DEL](http://redis.io/commands/del) a key from the cache.
+Alternatively, `prune` accepts a key configuration array (as described above, where each element is resolved then concatenated using `:`).

-`evict` returns a promise which resolves to the number of keys removed (1, in the standard use case).
+`prune` returns a promise which resolves to the number of keys evicted (1, in the standard use case).

 ```
-cache.evict('jaeger:mark iv');
+cache.prune('jaeger:mark iv');

-cache.evict([
+cache.prune([
     'jaeger',
     req.params.markId,
     Promise.resolve(d.getDay())
 ]);
 ```

-**cache.evictPattern(keyPattern || keyConfigurationArray)**
+**cache.prunePattern(keyPattern || keyConfigurationArray)**

-`evictPattern` is used to delete all keys matching a valid redis key pattern.
+`prunePattern` is used to delete all keys matching a valid redis key pattern.
 This method uses [SCAN](http://redis.io/commands/scan) to iterate over all keys without the risk of the long-lived blocking action caused by the `KEYS` command.
 The key or key configuration array is used within the `MATCH` option and `COUNT` uses the redis default or, if specified at instantiation, Orchard's `scanCount`.
 All matching keys are removed with [DEL](http://redis.io/commands/del).

-`evictPattern` returns a promise that resolves to the number of keys removed.
+`prunePattern` returns a promise that resolves to the number of keys evicted.

 ```
-cache.evictPattern('jaeger:*');
+cache.prunePattern('jaeger:*');

-cache.evictPattern([
+cache.prunePattern([
     'jaeger',
     req.params.markId,
     '*'